 Until a disastrous fire gutted the house in 1936, Witley Court could claim to be one of the finest stately homes in the country.
 There was a manor at Witley as early as Saxon times, and after the Norman Conquest the land was granted to a relative of William the Conqueror, one Urso d'Abetot.
 The manor later passed through the hands of the Cooksey family and later the Russells of Strensham, before being purchased by Thomas Foley, son of an iron merchant from Stourbridge.

 The house remained in the Foley's hands for 183 years, during which time the house and parkland were greatly extended, and the church built.
 In the early 19th century John Nash was brought in to add the imposing porticos.

-Finally the house was bought by industrialist Sir Herbert Smith.
-It was still in Smith's posession when the deadly fire of 1937 turned the mansion into a ruin overnight.
+Finally, the house was bought by industrialist Sir Herbert Smith.
+It was still in Smith's possession when the deadly fire of 1937 turned the mansion into a ruin overnight.

 Witley Court is under the care of English Heritage, who have recently opened The Jerwood Foundation Sculpture Park of modern British sculptures in the parkland.
 EH have also embarked on an ambitious program of restoration aimed at bringing the park, gardens, and sculpture back to their former glory.
 Personal audio tours are available.